Slow-Cooker Spiced Apple Butter

 Directions

-- Peel, core and dice apples.
+1. Peel, core and roughly dice apples.
 Place in a slow cooker on low.
-Cover apples with sugar, vinegar, cinnamon, Chinese 5-spice, and salt.
+Cover apples with sugar, vinegar, and salt.
+Optional: wrap the apple peels in cheesecloth and add to the slow cooker for added flavor.

 Blame it on this sight.